History of Spices

 References and Notes

-- Unless otherwise noted, material adapted from F. Rosengarten, Jr. 1969.
+- *F. Rosengarten, Jr. 1969.
 The Book of Spices, p.
 23-96, Jove Publ., Inc., New York.

 - Tapsell LC, Hemphill I, Cobiac L, Patch CS, Sullivan DR, Fenech M, Roodenrys S, Keogh JB, Clifton PM, Williams PG, Fazio VA, Inge KE.
 Health benefits of herbs and spices: the past, the present, the future.
 Med J Aust.
 2006 Aug 21;185(4 Suppl):S4-24.
 4. History Online.
 Medicinal Uses of Herbs and Spices.